Clear steps. Safe training. Less confusion.

 -

-Are You DMV Ready?
+Are You DOL Ready?

 Check if you have the right ID, WDL number, and documents before you start testing.